krollobrocket/cision-block/readme.txt

 = Possible to create multiple cision blocks? =

 Yes it is possible to have multiple blocks by simply adding shortcode arguments for each block.

+= Can I use normal permalinks for the news? =

+This is something that is possible using the **Pro** version, since all news are imported as custom posts into Wordpress.

 == Upgrade Notice ==